msalemor/ai-apps-blocks/README.md

 Even just this one simple action can yield amazing results.

 So if it is so simple to consume a GPT endpoint, where is the difficulty?
-It is the "everything else".
+The answer: it is the "everything else" such as:

 - Selecting the right model
-- Ingestion
+- Handling ingestions
 - Prompt engineering
 - Processing the completions
 - Fault handling and resiliency